msilb/auction-order-matching/README.md

 First of all, orders are grouped and sorted by
 1. Side: Buy (Bid) or Sell (Ask)
-2. Limit Price: Buy orders with higher limit price and Sell orders with lower limit price have higher priority for execution.
-In case of multiple orders having the same limit price, orders which arrived earlier (time priority) have higher priority.
+2. Limit Price: Buy orders with higher limit price and Sell orders with lower limit price have higher priority for execution (_price priority_).
+In case of multiple orders having the same limit price, orders which arrived earlier (_time priority_) have higher priority.

 Next, total volume for each price point is determined on both sides of the order book (Bid and Ask).